toralf/tor-relays/README.md

 See the section [Metrics](#metrics) below how to configure a pseudo-random port for obfs4.
 The firewall provides basic capabilities.
 For DDoS prevention please take a look at the [torutils](https://github.com/toralf/torutils) repository.
-The Ansible role uses `seed_address` to configure an random ipv6 address at a Hetzner systems or to display a proposed one (e.g.for IONOS).
+The Ansible role uses `seed_address` to configure a random ipv6 address at a Hetzner systems (or IONOS a proposed one is just displayed).

 ### Additional software

-To deploy additional software to your system, i.e. a _Quassel_ server, define it in the inventory, e.g. by:
+To deploy additional software, define it too, i.e. a _Quassel_ server:

 ```yaml
 my_group: